javitocor/Dung-Salvation-Shooter-Game-JS/assets/docs/gamedesigndocument.md

 - Press 'SpaceBar' to SHOOT.

-# GameFlow
+## GameFlow

 - The player has 3 lifes
 - 3 different scenes
+- Each scene has different enemies
-- 3 different bosses
+- One different final boss for each scene
 - Intro scene
 - Dialogues between scenes ( Intro, boss scene and end scene)
 - End game scene
 - When the user loses all 3 lifes is redirected to the input name scene and then to the Game Over scene
 - In the leaderboard scene the 5 best scores are displayed

-# Score
+## Score

 - Each enemy destroyed has a different value:
   - Fighter 75 points